Integrating Services

 Response body

-{{ steps.charge-payment.response.body.transaction_id }}
+{{ steps.charge_payment.response.body.transaction_id }}

-{{ steps.charge-payment.response.status }}
+{{ steps.charge_payment.response.status }}

-{{ steps.charge-payment.response.headers.x-request-id }}
+{{ steps.charge_payment.response.headers.x-request-id }}

 Keep responses lean